Fire Equipment Mobile Banner

 Effective Techniques For Nozzle Operators

 Handling and maneuvering a hose line as a nozzle operator can be demanding and strenuous.
-A charged attack hose (e.g. BullDog Firepower II™, Hi-Combat II™, or Ultima™) pushes back with significant force, and fatigue can quickly set in if the firefighter’s body isn’t positioned correctly for hose control.
+A charged attack hose (e.g. BullDog Firepower™, Hi-Combat™, or Ultima™) pushes back with significant force.
+Working against that force, fatigue can quickly set in if the firefighter’s body isn’t positioned correctly for hose control.
 Nozzle operators can employ some different techniques to reduce fatigue while maintaining control of the line in exterior and interior settings.

-Example 1.
 Using BullDog’s Hi-Combat II attack hose, a nozzle operator demonstrates the kneeling position with proper contact and pinch points for countering nozzle reaction.

 For interior fire attack, grounding the nozzle reaction requires utilizing the space around you to create contact and friction points for reducing fatigue.
 Butting up against door thresholds, interior walls, and even furniture allows the operator to transfer the energy to solid structures rather than through the body.

-Effective Techniques For Backup Firefighters
+Effective Hose Handling Techniques For Backup Firefighters

 The job of a backup firefighter is key to having a successful attack line.
 With the task of supporting the nozzle operator and hoseline movement, backup is positioned either next to or touching the lead operator.
 Both firefighters need to work and communicate together as a team.